Sydney Olympic FC: 1958–60: NSW 2nd Division

-In its first season in 1958, Pan-Hellenic found itself in the NSW 2nd Division, which at the time was split into 2 groups – Western & Eastern – After topping its group, Pan-Hellenic faced off with Budapest, who had topped the other group in the Grand Final, which Pan-Hellenic won 3–1.
-This still was not good enough for promotion and Pan-Hellenic was forced to play a separate play-off with Budapest for promotion.
-The initial match ended 1–1 and a replay was ordered a few days later, which Budapest won 4–0.
+In its first season in 1958, Pan-Hellenic found itself in the NSW 2nd Division, which at the time was split into 2 groups – Western & Eastern – After topping its group, Pan-Hellenic faced off with Budapest, who had topped the other group, in the Grand Final, which Pan-Hellenic won 3–1.
+This still was not good enough for promotion, and Pan-Hellenic was forced to play a separate play-off with Budapest for promotion.
+The initial match ended 1–1, and a replay was ordered a few days later, which Budapest won 4–0.

 For season 1959, the Federation did away with a Finals Series and promotion playoffs, instead awarding promotion to the club which topped the competition table after the 26 rounds.
 Pan-Hellenic would miss out again on promotion, as it finished runner-up to Neerlandia.

 In 1960 and in what would become a tradition in Australian Football, the format was changed yet again.
-A Finals Series would be played this season, Pan-Hellenic reached the Grand Final again, but would go on and lose to Polonia 2–1.
-But this time, the team which would end up atop the competition ladder was crowned the Champions and would be promoted, fortunately for Pan-Hellenic, they finished top of the ladder 1 point ahead of Polonia, were crowned Champions and finally earned promotion to the NSW 1st Division for 1961.
+A Finals Series would be played this season; Pan-Hellenic reached the Grand Final again, but would go on and lose to Polonia 2–1.
+But this time, the team which would end up atop the competition ladder was crowned the Champions and would be promoted; fortunately for Pan-Hellenic, they finished top of the ladder 1 point ahead of Polonia, were crowned Champions and finally earned promotion to the NSW 1st Division for 1961.

 1960s: NSW 1st Division

-In its first season in the NSW 1st Division in 1961, the club would finish in the top 4 finishing 4th, a fantastic achievement.
+In its first season in the NSW 1st Division in 1961, the club would finish in the top 4, finishing 4th, a fantastic achievement.
 In the Finals Series Pan-Hellenic lost its Semi-Final to Hakoah 1–0.

 1962 saw Pan-Hellenic finish in 7th place.
-The 1962 season also saw a competition attendance record for the regular season, with 16,265 spectators attending Pan-Hellenic's home match at Wentworth Park with APIA Leichhardt on July 8th.
-In 1963, Pan-Hellenic rebounded to once again make the top 4, finishing 4th once again and qualified for the Finals Series.
+The 1962 season also saw a competition attendance record for the regular season, with 16,265 spectators attending Pan-Hellenic's home match at Wentworth Park against APIA Leichhardt on July 8th.
+In 1963, Pan-Hellenic rebounded to once again make the top 4, finishing 4th once again and qualifying for the Finals Series.
 South Coast United delivered a heavy blow in the Semi-Final, dishing out a 7–1 loss to Pan-Hellenic.
 The 1963 season also saw the previous season's record attendance for a regular season club match in NSW beaten, when 19,676 spectators saw the 1-1 draw between Pan-Hellenic and APIA Leichhardt.

 In 1964, Pan-Hellenic finished a disappointing 6th in the League, while in contrast, it made a better fist of it in the Cup, reaching the Semi-Finals.
-The Final round of the 1964 league season, witnessed a record breaking attendance for a non-Finals match in Australian club football.
-Pan-Hellenic and APIA Leichhardt drew 27,150 spectators, in a match Pan-Hellenic ultimately lost 6-2 to its old rival.
+The Final round of the 1964 league season witnessed a record-breaking attendance for a non-Finals match in Australian club football.
+Pan-Hellenic and APIA Leichhardt drew 27,150 spectators in a match Pan-Hellenic ultimately lost 6-2 to its old rival.